neyrinckaudio/docs-vcpro/docs/fl-studio.md

 * V-Console and FL Studio should now have bidirectional communication with each other.

 !!! note
     FL Studio only supports one device for setup.
-It is not possible to setup for more than 8 tracks of control through V-Control Pro.
+It is not possible to set up for more than 8 tracks of control through V-Control Pro.